-To help pay for his higher education he taught students in a country primary school.
-When he was 17 he decided to study law, his legal training consisting of a combination of apprenticeship and self-study.
+To help pay for his higher education, he taught students in a country primary school.
+When he was 17, he decided to study law, his legal training consisting of a combination of apprenticeship and self-study.
 Reading law with a Barnesville attorney, he passed the Ohio bar exam in 1859 at the age of 21.
-During this time he met and married Mary O’Toole and the couple had two sons, Charles and James.
-Over the years, Parker built a reputation for being an honest lawyer and a leader of the community.
+During this time, he met and married Mary O’Toole, and the couple had two sons, Charles and James.
+Over the years, Parker built a reputation for being an honest lawyer and a community leader.

-In 1864, Isaac Parker ran for county prosecutor of the Ninth Missouri Judicial District and in the fall of that same year, he served as a member of the Electoral College, casting his vote for Abraham Lincoln.
+In 1864, Isaac Parker ran for county prosecutor of the Ninth Missouri Judicial District.
+In the fall of that same year, he served as a member of the Electoral College, casting his vote for Abraham Lincoln.

 In 1868, Parker sought and won a six-year term as judge of the Twelfth Missouri Circuit.
 A new judge, Parker would soon gain the experience that he would later use as the ruling Judge over the Indian Territory.

 On September 13, 1870, Parker was nominated on the Republican ticket for the Seventh Congressional District.
 To pursue his political ambitions and devote all his energy to the campaign, Parker resigned his judgeship.
-The heated campaign ended with Parker’s opponent withdrawing from the race two weeks prior to the election and Parker easily defeated the replacement candidate in the November 8, 1870 election.
+The heated campaign ended with Parker’s opponent withdrawing from the race two weeks before the election, and Parker easily defeated the replacement candidate in the November 8, 1870 election.

 By the fall of 1874, the political tide had shifted in Missouri, and as a Republican, Isaac Parker had no chance of reelection to Congress.
-Instead, he sought a presidential appointment to public office and submitted a request for appointment as the judge of the federal district court for the Western District of Arkansas, in Fort Smith.
+Instead, he sought a presidential appointment to public office.
+He submitted a request for appointment as the federal district court judge for the Western District of Arkansas in Fort Smith.
 On March 18, 1875, President Ulysses S. Grant nominated Parker as the judge for the Western District of Arkansas.

 After the Civil War, the number of outlaws had grown, wrecking the relative peace of the five civilized tribes that lived in Indian Territory.
 By the time Parker arrived at Fort Smith, Indian Territory had become known as a very bad place, where outlaws thought the laws did not apply to them and terror reigned.

 Replacing Judge William Story, whose tenure had been marred by corruption, Parker arrived in Fort Smith on May 4, 1875.
 At the age of 36, Judge Parker was the youngest Federal judge in the West.
 Holding court for the first time on May 10, 1875, eight men were found guilty of murder and sentenced to death.
-Judge Parker held court six days a week, often up to ten hours each day and tried 91 defendants in his first eight weeks on the bench.
-In that first summer, eighteen persons came before him charged with murder and 15 were convicted.
+Judge Parker held court six days a week, often up to ten hours each day, and tried 91 defendants on the bench in his first eight weeks.
+In that first summer, eighteen persons came before him charged with murder, and 15 were convicted.
 Eight of them were sentenced to die on the gallows on September 3, 1875.
 However, only six would be executed as one was killed trying to escape and a second had his sentence commuted to life in prison because of his youth.

 The Fort Smith Independent was the first newspaper to report the event on September 3, 1875, with the large column heading reading: “Execution Day!!”
 Other newspapers around the country reported the event a day later.
 These press reports shocked people throughout the nation.
 “Cool Destruction of Six Human Lives by Legal Process” screamed the headlines.

 Though the hangings were an indication that the once corrupt court was functioning again, Parker’s critics dubbed him the “Hanging Judge” and called his court the “Court of the Damned.”
 However, most of Parker’s critics didn’t live in the frontier and did not understand the ethics (or lack thereof) of the untamed Indian Territory.
 Most of the local people approved of Parker’s judgments, feeling like the utter viciousness of the crimes merited the sentences imposed.
-From these first 6 hangings in 1875, there would be 73 more until his death in 1896.
+From these first six hangings in 1875, there would be 73 more until he died in 1896.

 In 21 years on the bench, Judge Parker tried 13,490 cases, 344 of which were capital crimes.
-9,454 cases resulted in guilty pleas or convictions.
-Over the years, Judge Parker sentenced 160 men to death by hanging, though only 79 of them were actually hanged.
-The rest died in jail, appealed or were pardoned.
+Nine thousand four hundred fifty-four cases resulted in guilty pleas or convictions.
+Over the years, Judge Parker sentenced 160 men to death by hanging, though only 79 were hanged.
+The rest died in jail, appealed, or were pardoned.